Getting Ready for Functional Skills Maths - Level 1

 Calculate discounts in multiples of 5% on amounts of money

-Convert between units of length, weight, capacity, money and time, in the same system
+Convert between units of length, weight, capacity, money and time

 Recognise and make use of simple scales on maps and drawings